ankita-sethi/ev-charging-demand-forecasting/README.md

   - kWhDelivered
   - station, site, and session metadata

+#Note on Notebook Rendering

+This notebook contains interactive outputs that may not render correctly on GitHub.
+Please clone the repository and run the notebook locally to view all plots and results.

 The raw session level data was transformed into an **hourly demand time series**.

 ---